Skip to main content Skip to navigation

 • Charlie Price - ' Who Controls the Border?
 An Analysis of the Nordic Far Right'.

-• Joseph Haigh - 'Vicarious Militarism: Ontological (In)Security and the Politics of Vicarious Subjectivity in British War Commemoration' (Winner of the 2021 PSA Shirin M. Rai Prize for best PhD thesis in International Relations).
+• Joseph Haigh - 'Vicarious Militarism: Ontological (In)Security and the Politics of Vicarious Subjectivity in British War Commemoration' (Winner of the 2021 PSA Shirin M. Rai Dissertation Prize for International Relations 2020/2021).

 • Lisa Soares - 'Recasting Rights in the Caribbean: The Formation of a Regional Fisheries Policy'.